 - Investigate the current state of private healthcare data and the challenges ahead.
 PHIN and the CMA have already attempted to align to NHS England data standards wherever possible.
 In preparation for phase two, the programme will investigate and discuss the technical and organisational challenges, plus information governance and the legal basis of the programme.

 - To explore how the programme could co-operate, and encourage the use of common standards for NHS and private healthcare across other national programmes and initiatives such as Getting It Right First Time (GIRFT).

-Phase 2: Alignment of data flow, processing and analysis (ending October 2021)
+Phase 2: Alignment of data flow, processing and analysis (ended December 2022)